Synonyms and Related Words for Facade

 The noun 'facade' has its etymological origins in French.
 It comes from the Middle French word 'fassade,' which is derived from the Italian word 'facciata.'
 The Italian term 'facciata' is a combination of 'faccia,' meaning 'face' or 'front,' and the suffix '-ata,' denoting 'having.'
 In this sense, 'facade' originally referred to the front face or exterior of a building or structure.
 Over time, it took on a metaphorical meaning to describe not just the physical front of a building but also the superficial or deceptive appearance of something, often used in the context of concealing the true nature or condition of an entity.
 Hence, the etymology of 'facade' reflects its historical association with the outward face of a structure, which serves as a metaphor for a false or superficial appearance.

-Find the meaning of facade
+Find the correct meaning of the noun facade:

 Try Again!